RodSarhan/tstypecolorpreview/README.md

 # TS Type Color Preview

-This extension allows previewing the colors of typescript string literals that correspond to color values
+This extension allows previewing the colors of typescript types and union types that correspond to color values

 ## Features